 The Defense Department has officially banned the use of all cannabidiol, or CBD, products by all military service members.
 While CBD products have become more popular in recent years, this popularity and ease of access, has resulted in medical complications in some cases.
-Therefore, CBD is prohibited in the Navy.
+Therefore, CBD oil is prohibited in the Army.

 Hemp has been removed from the controlled substances list but not legalized.

 Cannabidiol can be found in many different products ranging from over-the-counter anxiety and sleep aids to popular foods and candies.
 The Agriculture Improvement Act of 2018 removed hemp from the federal government’s list of controlled substances however, not all CBD is derived from the help plant which results in a fluctuation of the level of THC (delta-9-tetrahydrocannabinol) contained in the product.
 Products containing CBD may not specify which plant the oil was derived from thereby making an accurate level of THC contained in the product impossible to determine.